Split Rainbows

 Twinned Rainbows - AtOpt

 Here is a multisplit rainbow.
 The bottom rainbow can be explained by flattened drops, but the cause of the faint rainbow above the primary is debatable.
-One hypothesis is that it is caused be elongated raindrops, but elongated drops are not as stable as flattened or normal drops, making this explanation debatable.
+One hypothesis is that it is caused be elongated raindrops, but elongated drops are not as stable as flattened or spherical drops, making this explanation debatable.
 A multi-split rainbow from south-east China, August 12th, 2014

 Note that the secondary rainbow is not affected by splitting, which is typical of split rainbows.Twinned Rainbows - AtOpt